- Photos & Map

 - Destination: Biasca

-The Lukmanier Pass (1914 m above sea level) was already a popular route in Roman times.
-It leads racing cyclists from the monastery village of Disentis in Graubünden via Olivone to Biasca in the canton of Ticino.
-Cyclists will be delighted by the vast pine forests smelling of fresh resin that they pass through on their ride.
-At the top of the pass, you can try your luck at fishing in the deep blue reservoir.
-The Lukmanier Pass is the only one of the eight Alpine passes in the Andermatt vacation region that is also kept open in winter.
-The drive through the valley along the winding road is idyllic and a unique experience.
-Surrounded by steep rock faces and forests, you can enjoy the cool breeze.
-The same route can be taken back, or alternatively you can return to Disentis via the Gotthard Pass and Oberalp Pass.
-However, this is a major extension of the tour.
+Even during Roman times, the Lukmanier Pass (1914 m above sea level) was frequently used.
+It takes road cyclists from the monastery village of Disentis in Graubünden over Olivone to Biasca in the Canton of Ticino.
+Road cyclists will be thrilled by the vast Swiss stone pine forests, smelling of fresh resin, that they pass through on their ride.
+At the pass summit, one can try their luck fishing in the deep blue reservoir.
+The Lukmanier Pass is the only one of the eight Alpine passes in the Andermatt holiday region that remains open in winter.
+The journey through the valley along the winding road is idyllic and a unique experience.
+Surrounded by steep rock walls and forests, one enjoys the cool ride breeze.
+The same route can be taken back, or alternatively one can return to Disentis via the Gotthard Pass and Oberalp Pass.
+However, this is a major extension of the route.

 Good to know